cthaker/artificial-mind-proactive-agent/README.md

 * **Dashboards and Reporting** - Google Cloud provides a default dashboard for Vertex AI Agent Engine, often called "Vertex AI Agent Engine Overview," which displays key performance indicators at a glance.
 Custom dashboards can be built using Cloud Monitoring and integrating with third-party monitoring tools like Datadog.
 _By leveraging these metrics and monitoring capabilities, oragnizations can ensure that Vertex AI agents are performing optimally, identify and resolve issues quickly, and continuously improve their effectiveness in production._

-### Scalability
-* With Vertex AI Agent Engine, agents can be seamlessly scaled in a managed environment optimized for production readiness.
+## SmartReach's Future Reach
 * SmartReach supports integration with a wide range of CRM systems (e.g., SAP, Salesforce), enabling access to customer records and call transcripts.
 * It can easily connect with diverse Incident Management Systems (like ServiceNow, BMC Helix ITSM) to enhance workflow efficiency.

-## SmartReach's Future Reach